 Assessment of the technology description The technology fits in the scope of the EU ETV programme?
-Comments: ☐ Yes ☐ No Description/principles clear?
-Yes No Comments: Clear and verifiable performance claim(s)? ☐ Yes ☐ No Comments: Ready-to-market? ☐ Yes ☐ No Comments: Prototype in advanced stage of development? ☐ Yes ☐ No Comments: Technology shows innovative characteristics? ☐ Yes ☐ No Comments: Potential to meet user needs? ☐ Yes ☐ No Comments:
+Comments: ☐ Yes ☐ No ☐ Yes Description/principles clear ? ☐ No Comments: ☐ Yes ☐ No Clear and verifiable performance claim(s)?
+Comments: ☐ No Ready-to-market? ☐ Yes Comments: Prototype in advanced stage of development? ☐ Yes ☐ No Comments: ☐ Yes Technology shows innovative characteristics? ☐ No Comments: ☐ Yes ☐ No Potential to meet user needs?

+Comments:

 Fulfilling legal requirements (limited to VB's expertise)? ☐ Yes □ No

 Comments:

-Technology shows environmental benefits? ☐ Yes □No
+Technology shows environmental benefits? ☐ Yes □ No

 Comments:

 Life-cycle aspects described? ☐ Yes □ No

 Comments:

 Test results are available? ☐ Yes □ No

 Comments:

 Further testing would/could be necessary? ☐ Yes □ No

 Comments:

 Conclusions of quick scan by the Verification Body

 Enough information is provided to conclude?
-Yes □No
+Yes ☐ No

-If no, indicate the information that needs to be provided:
+If no, indicate the information that needs to be pro vided:

-If yes, is the technology recommended for ETV?
+If yes, is the technology recommended for ETV? es 🗌 No

 Why?

 Technology in the scope of VB ? ☐ Yes ☐ No

 Comments / remarks / recommendations:

 Estimated cost range for a verification (excluding tests):

-Proposer: Name: Date: Signature: Verification body: Name: Date: Signature:
+Proposer: Name: Verification body: Name:

+Date: Date:

+Signature: Signature: